MichaelELeonard/NoSQL-Challenge/README.md

 <img src="Pics/SetUp4.png" width="782" height="126">

-Finally, the uk_food database was assigned to a variable ‘uk_foods_db’, the collection names in the database were reviewed, the first collection of data was viewed to ensure that the set-up process was implemented correctly, and the establishments collection was assigned to a variable ‘establishments’.
+The uk_food database was assigned to a variable ‘uk_foods_db’, the collection names in the database were reviewed, the first collection of data was viewed to ensure that the set-up process was implemented correctly, and the establishments collection was assigned to a variable ‘establishments’.

 <img src="Pics/SetUp5.png" width="491" height="70">
 <img src="Pics/SetUp6.png" width="558" height="107">